 Name Description Required imageId ID of the AMI for which an attribute will be described.
-Type: xsd:string Yes launchPermission Describes launch permissions of the AMI.
-Type: EmptyElementType Choice productCodes Describes the product code associated with the AMI.
-Type: EmptyElementType Choice kernel Describes the ID of the kernel associated with the AMI.
-Type: xsd:string No ramdisk Describes the ID of the RAM disk associated with the AMI.
-Type: xsd:string No blockDeviceMapping Describes the mapping that defines native device names to use when exposing virtual devices.
+Type: xsd:string launchPermission Describes launch permissions of the AMI.
+Type: EmptyElementType productCodes Describes the product code associated with the AMI.
+Type: EmptyElementType kernel Describes the ID of the kernel associated with the AMI.
+Type: xsd:string ramdisk disk Describes the ID of the RAM disk associated with the AMI.
+Type: xsd:string blockDeviceMapping Describes the mapping that defines native device names to use when exposing virtual devices.
 Type: xsd:string No